Several dead in Copenhagen mall shooting; suspect arrested

-A 22-year-old Danish man was arrested after the shooting, Copenhagen police inspector Søren Thomassen told reporters, adding there was no indication that anyone else was involved, though police were still investigating.
+A 22-year-old Danish man was arrested, Copenhagen police inspector Søren Thomassen told reporters, adding there was no indication that anyone else was involved in the attack, though police were still investigating.

-Such shootings are rare in Denmark.
 Thomassen said it was too early to speculate on the motive for the shooting, which happened in the late afternoon at Field’s, one of the biggest shopping malls in Scandinavia and located on the outskirts of the Danish capital.
-When the shots rang out, some people hid in shops while others fled in a panicked stampede, according to witnesses.
+When the shots rang out, some people hid in shops while others fled in a panicked stampede, witnesses said.

 Thomassen gave no specific casualty count beyond saying several people were dead and several wounded.
 He said the suspect was an “ethnic Dane,” a phrase typically used to mean someone is white.